Robert B. Gottlieb: Empires in the Sun (1985) and America’s Saints (1984)

-Gottlieb teamed up with Peter Wiley in the 1970s and 1980s to write about water, energy, land, and political issues in the Western US.
-They wrote many articles and a weekly column, Points West, that appeared in several dozen publications.
-Their first co-authored book, Empires in the Sun: the Rise of the New American West, profiled six western cities: Salt Lake, Phoenix, Las Vegas, Denver, Los Angeles and San Francisco.
-According to Joan Nice of High Country News, the book told of “how the West works, how its decisions are made, who pulls the strings and pockets the profits.”
-Expanding their research to include the politics and power of the Church of Jesus Christ of Latter-day Saints which played an outsized role in Salt Lake, Phoenix, and Las Vegas led to their second book, America’s Saints: the Rise of Mormon Power, which provided an economic, political, and cultural profile of the church.
+In collaboration with Peter Wiley, Gottlieb co-authored Empires in the Sun: The Rise of the New American West, a profile of six Western cities—Salt Lake City, Phoenix, Las Vegas, Denver, Los Angeles, and San Francisco—and the forces shaping their growth.
+According to Joan Nice of High Country News, the book told of “how the West works, how its decisions are made, who pulls the strings and pockets the profits.”Their follow-up, America’s Saints: The Rise of Mormon Power, analyzed the economic and political influence of The Church of Jesus Christ of Latter-day Saints.

 A Life of its Own (1988)

-Actively engaged in water resource and water quality issues, Gottlieb published numerous articles as well as two books on the topic: A Life of its Own: the Politics and Power of Water, and Thirst for Growth: Water Agencies as Hidden Government in California, co-authored with Margaret FitzSimmons.
-His book with FitzSimmons provided a detailed analysis of the structure and decision-making of six Southern California water agencies, including the Metropolitan Water District of Southern California on whose board Gottlieb served.
+Gottlieb addressed water policy in A Life of Its Own: The Politics and Power of Water, and co-authored Thirst for Growth: Water Agencies as Hidden Government in California with Margaret FitzSimmons.
+The latter studied six Southern California water agencies, including the Metropolitan Water District of Southern California.
 Barry Commoner said of Gottlieb's role in water politics that he had “the incisive knowledge of an insider and the courage of an outsider.”

 War on Waste (1989) and Reducing Toxics (1995)

-Gottlieb's focus on university-related community engagement led to two other collaborative publications, War on Waste: Can America Win its Battle with Garbage? co-authored with Louis Blumberg and Reducing Toxics: A New Approach to Policy and Industrial Decision-making.
+With Louis Blumberg, Gottlieb co-authored War on Waste: Can America Win Its Battle with Garbage?, developed from a UCLA graduate project evaluating a proposed waste incinerator.
+He also edited Reducing Toxics: A New Approach to Policy and Industrial Decision-making, a collaborative work by four UCLA faculty and students associated with the Pollution Prevention Education and Research Center.
 War on Waste evolved out of a student project that included a team of six UCLA graduate students whom Gottlieb supervised.
-The purpose of their study was to evaluate the health, environmental, and community impacts from a proposed waste-to-energy incinerator to be located in a low-income community.
+The purpose of their study was to evaluate the health, environmental, and community impacts of a proposed waste-to-energy incinerator to be located in a low-income community.
 Reducing Toxics, which Gottlieb edited and to which he contributed several chapters, was a collaborative effort of four UCLA Professors (Gottlieb, John Froines, David Allen, and Julie Roque) and several of their students.
-The book drew upon the research of the Pollution Prevention Education and Research Center that the four professors had established at UCLA.